-The Custodian is also entitled to be reimbursed out of the Class Fund for charges and transaction fees levied on it by the Sub-Custodian and other sub-custodians which shall be at rates which have been negotiated on an arm's length basis or are otherwise on commercial terms.
+The Custodian is also entitled to be reimbursed out of the Class Funds for charges and transaction fees levied on it by the Sub-Custodian and other sub-custodians which shall be at rates which have been negotiated on an arm's length basis or are otherwise on commercial terms.

-Michael Farrow is entitled to receive GBP20,000 per annum from the Company as director fees.
-Helen Holmes, Graham Baillie and Oliver Sonnbichler are entitled to USD10,000 from the Company per director per annum.
-Directors fees incurred during the year ended 30 September 2019 amounted to USD36,700 (30 September 2018: USD36,400) with USD9,400 (30 September 2018: USD9,200) outstanding at the year end.
+Michael Farrow is entitled to receive GBP5,000 per annum from the Company as director fees.
+Helen Holmes, Graham Baillie and Oliver Sonnbichler are entitled to USD10,000 per director per annum from the Company.
+Directors fees incurred during the year ended 30 September 2019 amounted to USD36,700 (30 September 2018: USD36,400) with USD9,400 (30 September 2018: USD9,100) outstanding at the year end.